Avi Schiffmann: Career

 As a high-school student in Washington, Schiffmann launched nCoV2019.live in late 2019 to aggregate COVID-19 case data via automated scraping.
 The site drew a large global audience early in the pandemic.
 In 2020 he appeared as a WIRED25 speaker.
 Schiffmann received the Webby Awards' Person of the Year honor in 2020 for nCoV2019.live; the award was presented by Anthony Fauci.

 In March 2022, while a student at Harvard University, he co-created Ukraine Take Shelter, a matching platform for people fleeing Russia's invasion to connect with potential hosts, with Marco Burstein.
-The project spread internationally and drew sustained coverage as well as debate over verification and safeguards for vulnerable users.
+The project spread internationally.
+Ukraine Take Shelter was criticized for its verification and safety practices.
+For example, Polish lawyer Kasia Chojecka said she was concerned about the lack of identity verification (given that the target audience included many children and women) and that the geolocation system was also flawed.

 Schiffmann later founded Friend, a consumer AI startup offering neck pendants that record audio for processing and replies via text to the user's phone.
-The product and company have been profiled by tech and business outlets including Wired and Fortune.
-Reporting also noted the purchase of the friend.com domain as part of the brand strategy.
+The friend.com domain was purchased as part of the brand strategy.
 Schiffmann spent $1.8 million on the domain, nearly three-quarters of his $2.5 million raised in fundraising.

-In late 2025, Friend mounted a large New York City Subway ad campaign that prompted backlash and vandalism.
-Coverage described the scope and cost of the campaign and profiled Schiffmann discussing the strategy and reaction.
+In late 2025, Friend mounted a large New York City Subway ad campaign, which was heavily criticized; many of the advertisements were vandalized.
 The Atlantic called Schiffmann the "most reviled tech CEO" in New York.